How to Open a Thai Bank Account as a Foreigner

 Because of this, I do feel qualified to write a guide about opening a Thai bank account from the perspective of a foreigner.

 Your experience will depend on who you are.
-And I went through the process as a permanent resident, tourist, university student, along with everything in between.
+And I went through the process multiple times over the past decade as a permanent resident, tourist, university student, and employee.

 You might find other guides online that specifically say “[Bank Name] will let foreigners open an account!”.
 We’re not doing that here for several reasons though.